Researchers believe that uncovering the role of a protein that is present in our bodies may revolutionize depression treatments.

 The team also looked at the mice’s brains under the microscope to determine the relationship between MCHR1 and RGS8 by examining the size of cilia, which are hair-like projections from certain cells, in a region of the hippocampus called the CA1, where RGS8 levels were highest.

 Results showed that mice that took the drug that stopped MCHR1 from working had longer cilia.
-In the past 10 years, studies about the role of cilia in diseases found that dysfunctional cilia are associated with health conditions such as obesity, kidney disease, and retina disease.
+In the past 10 years,

 Scientists have to conduct additional experiments to uncover the role of cilia in depression, but the results of the studies conducted in Hiroshima showed that RGS8 plays a part in the development of depressive behavior.